Common Challenges in API Implementation and How to Overcome Them

 - Implement Versioning: Use versioning in your API URLs (e.g.,

-) or headers to allow clients to specify which version they want to use.
+) to allow users to choose the version they want to use.

-- Deprecation Policies: Clearly communicate deprecation timelines and provide adequate time for clients to migrate to newer versions.
+- Deprecation Policies: Clearly communicate deprecation timelines and provide adequate time for users to migrate to newer versions.

 The Challenge: